The symposium is supported by:

-The Acoustical Society of Italy (AIA) and the European Acoustics Association (E.A.A.), with the collaboration of the Hellenic Institute of Acoustics (HEL.IN.A.), organize the The Symposium “The Acoustics of Ancient Theatres” that will be held at Palazzo della Gran Guardia in the city of Verona, Italy, from 2 to 4 September 2020.
+The Acoustical Society of Italy (AIA) and the European Acoustics Association (E.A.A.), with the collaboration of the Hellenic Institute of Acoustics (HEL.IN.A.), organize the Symposium “The Acoustics of Ancient Theatres” that will be held at Palazzo della Gran Guardia in the city of Verona, Italy, from 1 to 3 September 2021.

 The Symposium on The Acoustics of Ancient Theatres, the second on this topic after the one held in Patras (Greece) in 2011, aims to bring together experts to present and discuss all aspects related to the acoustic properties of these monuments which are often still used for public performances including opera, drama, speech and music.

-30 April 2020: Notification of acceptance of abstracts
+15 December 2020: Notification of acceptance of abstracts.

 Authors are invited to submit a contribution on the following structured sessions.

 • Discussion on acoustical parameters for ancient open-air theatres (Chairmen: Jens Holger Rindel)

 • SIPARIO - Spatial audio techniques for 3D measurements and recordings in ancient theatres (Chairmen: Angelo Farina, Lamberto Tronchin)